prs-eth/U-TILISE/README.md

    configuration file to match the `output_directory` used in step 2.
 Optionally, change `max_seq_length` to modify the fixed maximal temporal length $T$.

-   This process produces a new HDF5 file, `/output_directory/earthnet2021_val_simulation.hdf5`.
+   This step creates a new HDF5 file `/output_directory/earthnet2021_val_simulation.hdf5`.
 Among others, this file contains the temporally trimmed cloud&#8209;free validation time series, the corresponding time series with synthetically introduced data gaps, the masks used for masking, and the acquisition dates.